 Documentation

-The faculty accepts transcripts, degrees and diplomas in the following languages: Dutch, English, German, French and Spanish.
+The faculty accepts transcripts, degrees and diplomas in the languages: Dutch, English, and German.
 It is at the discretion of the faculty to require additional English translations of all documents in other languages as well.

 Computer skills

-If you lack computer experience we strongly advise you to follow basic courses in your home country.
+If you lack computer experience, we strongly advise you to follow basic courses in your home country.